thomas-touhey/cahute/docs/internals/links.rst

         Cahute did not interpret.
 Some details can usually be found in the logs.

-    :param link: Link to the device.
+    :param medium: Link medium to receive data from.
     :param buf: Buffer in which to write the received data.
     :param size: Size of the data to write to the buffer.
     :param first_timeout: Maximum delay to wait before the first byte of the